Installations using HETAS registered installer like ourselves or obtaining building regulations

-All aspects of chimney work can be carried out from new build, to flexible liner installtions, restoring inglenook fireplaces, or completely modernising existing fireplaces and even installation of stoves where no fireplace or chimney exists.
+All aspects of chimney work can be carried out from new build, full restoration and rebuild of chimney stacks to flexible liner installations, restoring inglenook fireplaces, or completely modernising existing fireplaces complete with laying of hearths. tiling and even installation of stoves where no fireplace or chimney exists.

 Installation of appliances and hot water systems

 Installation of twin walled flexible flue liners